Council at Fili: Course of the council in Fili

 The council was attended by generals Mikhail Barclay de Tolly, Leonty Bennigsen, who was delayed on the way, Dmitry Dokhturov, Aleksey Yermolov, Pyotr Konovnitsyn, Alexander Osterman-Tolstoy, Nikolay Raevsky, who was very late, (Note: When Raevsky arrived at the meeting, Ermolov briefly brought him up to date.)
-Karl Tol, Fedor Uvarov, and General Paisiy Kaysarov who was on duty that day.
+Karl Toll, Fedor Uvarov, and General Paisiy Kaysarov who was on duty that day.
 (Note: In some sources, among those present, Matvey Platov and Mikhail Miloradovich were mistakenly mentioned.)
 There was no protocol.
 The main sources of information about the council are the memoirs of Raevsky and Ermolov, as well as a letter from Nikolai Longinov to Semyon Vorontsov in London.

 Bennigsen, who opened the meeting, formulated a dilemma – to give battle in an unfavorable position or to surrender the ancient capital to the enemy.
 Kutuzov corrected him that it was not about saving Moscow, but about saving the army, since you can count on victory only if the combat-ready army is preserved.
 Barclay de Tolly proposed retreating to the Vladimirsky Tract and further to Nizhny Novgorod, so that in the event of Napoleon's turn to Saint Petersburg, he would have time to block his path.

 In his speech, Bennigsen announced that the retreat makes senseless the bloodshed of Borodino.
 The surrender of the sacred to the Russian city will undermine the fighting spirit of the soldiers.
 Great will be purely material losses from the ruin of noble estates.
 Despite the onset of darkness, he proposed to regroup and attack the Grande Armée without delay.
 Bennigsen's proposal was supported by Yermolov, Konovnitsyn, Uvarov and Dohturov.

 The first to speak in the debate was Barclay de Tolly, who criticized the position near Moscow and suggested retreating: "Having saved Moscow, Russia is not saved from a cruel, ruinous war.
 But if we save the army, the hopes of the Fatherland are not yet destroyed, and the war... can continue with convenience: the prepared troops will have time to join in different places outside Moscow".

 Osterman-Tolstoy, Raevsky and Tol spoke for the fact that Russia is not in Moscow.
 The latter pointed out that the army exhausted by the battle of Borodino was not ready for a new equally large-scale battle, especially since many commanders were disabled by wounds.
 At the same time, the army's retreat along the streets of Moscow will make a painful impression on the townspeople.
 To this Kutuzov objected that "the French army will dissolve in Moscow like a sponge in the water", and offered to retreat to the Ryazan road.